mare18explore/library-system-cli/README.md

 A Python-based command-line library system that allows users to search for books, borrow and return them, pay penalties, and leave reviews.
 The system also integrates with the [Open Library API](https://openlibrary.org/developers/api) to fetch real book data and populate the catalog.

-This is a modular, menu-driven application designed for learning and demo purposes — with support for authentication, penalty tracking, borrowing records, and review features.
+This is a modular, menu-driven application — with support for authentication, penalty tracking, borrowing records, and review features.

 ## Features